idaholab/moose/framework/doc/content/syntax/Materials/index.md

 Materials are sorted such that one material may consume a property produced by another material and know that the consumed property will be up-to-date, e.g. the producer material will execute before the consumer material.
-If a cyclic dependcy is detected between two materials, then MOOSE will produce an error.
+If a cyclic dependency is detected between two materials, then MOOSE will produce an error.

 ## Advanced Topics